Brightcove Native Player for iOS Reference

 To add the Brightcove Player SDK to your project manually:

-1. Download the latest zipped release from our release page.
+1. Download the latest zipped release from our tags page.

 2. Add BrightcovePlayerSDK.framework or BrightcovePlayerSDK.xcframework to your project.
 Be sure to use the version corresponding to your target, iOS or tvOS.